Why Won’t My Toilet Flush?

 The toilet is clogged

 A clogged toilet is easily the worst reason your toilet is not flushing.
 If there is a clog in the toilet drain line, you won’t be able to flush the toilet.
 Instead of water flowing out when you flush, the toilet bowl will fill with water.
 Subsequently, the water might drain out slowly, but the waste inside the bowl will not be evacuated.
 Repeated flushing of a clogged toilet will cause the bowl to overflow and spill its content on the toilet floor.
 If the clog is near the toilet drain opening, you can easily remove it with a drain snake or toilet plunger.
-For blockages that are deeper inside the drainpipe, you need a plumber.
+For blockages that are deeper inside the drainpipe, you may need a sewer rodding service.